DECISION

 Wada argues that even if we affirm the Board’s conclusion that NEW YORK WAYS GALLERY is primarily geographically deceptively misdescriptive, the disclaimer of NEW YORK should permit registration of the mark as a whole.
 We disagree.

-Wada argues that since the statute and its legislative history are silent on the matter, the Lanham Act amendments should not change the disclaimer policy regarding primarily geographically deceptively misdescriptive marks.
+Wada argues that since the statute and its legislative history are silent on the matter, the Lanham Act amendments should not change the disclaimer policy regarding primarily geographically deceptively mis-descriptive marks.
 Wada points out that unregistrability under § 1052(f) does not necessarily mean that disclaimer is improper.
 For example, while generic terms are unregistrable under any circumstances, marks containing generic terms can be registered with disclaimer of such terms.
-However, generic terms are unregistrable because registration would preclude others from using terms that truthfully describe their products.
+However, generic terms are un-registrable because registration would preclude others from using terms that truthfully describe their products.
 Disclaimer of generic terms in composite marks allows marks containing generic terms to be registered as a whole while preventing any exclusive rights in the generic terms themselves.

 Primarily geographically deceptively misdescriptive marks, like deceptive marks, mislead the public even with a disclaimer.
 This similarity between primarily geographically deceptively misdescriptive marks and deceptive marks justifies similar treatment with respect to disclaimers.
 If Wada were permitted to use the mark NEW YORK WAYS GALLERY with NEW YORK disclaimed, the public will still be likely to believe mistakenly that products bearing the mark are connected with New York.
-In other words, "it would be anomalous to prohibit registration [of a] primarily geographically deceptively misdescriptive [mark], but allow registration of the same geographically deceptively misdescriptive mark with a mere disclaimer of the geographic element."
-Wada, 48 USPQ2d at 1692.
+In other words, “it would *1302 be anomalous to prohibit registration [of a] primarily geographically deceptively mis-descriptive [mark], but allow registration of the same geographically deceptively misdescriptive mark with a mere disclaimer of the geographic element,” Wada, 48 USPQ2d at 1692.

 CONCLUSION